Best Knives & Best Knife Sets for Home Cooks

 What are forged knives?

 If you are ready to invest in quality, you should understand the difference between stamped and forged knives.
 These knives are made from a single bar of metal that is heated and pounded into shape.
-(The alternative, stamped knives, are cut out from a big piece of metal, then heat-treated to form their shape.)
+(The alternative, stamped knives, are cut out from a big piece of metal, and then heat-treated to form their shape.)
 Forged knives are not only known for being the most durable, they tend to hold a sharp edge very well.

-The process to make forged knives is more time-consuming than the process of making stamped knives.
+The process of making forged knives is more time-consuming than the process of making stamped knives.
 But as a result, a good forged knife tends to have great balance and better durability, not to mention a higher price tag, than a stamped knife.
 That being said, you can find high-quality stamped knives and badly made forged knives, so don’t let this be your only factor in choosing a knife to buy.

 What is the best knife for cutting fruit?